-Students may also submit complaints to the accrediting agency TRACS for the purpose of addressing any significant noncompliance by USOLA with TRACS' Standards, policies, or procedures.
+Students may also submit complaints to the accrediting agency TRACS (Transnational Association of Christian Schools) for the purpose of addressing any significant noncompliance by USLA with TRACS' Standards, policies, or procedures.

 A formal complaint is one that is:

 - Submitted in writing using the TRACS Complaint Processing Form (including all required supporting documentation), - Signed, and - Sent to the attention of the President of TRACS by the complainant(s).
 Complaints which are not in writing, anonymous, or sent electronically or through facsimile transmission will not be considered.